isabella232/apprenda-apigee-integration/README.md

 ![](images/tutorial_3.PNG )

 Go back to your Configure tab and change the User Access Model to "Authenticated".
 Note that if your app is already promoted you will need to demote it, change this setting, and promote again.
+The User Access Model dictates who can have access to your application.
+By setting the access model to Authenticated or Authorized, Apprenda will ensure that the only end users that can access your application endpoints are authenticated and potentially authorized in Apprenda.
+You can read more about user access at http://docs.apprenda.com/9-0/app-level#useraccess.
+If you are going to use Apigee as the authentication/authorization front end for your APIs, you need to at least set this setting to Authenticated.

-Now if we make the same call as above to our API, we can't get through because we are not authorized.
-Authorization is handled by a plugin to Apprenda so if no plugin is configured or if your call doesn't meet the requirements expected by the plugin you have provided, you will not be able to get through to your API.
+Now if we make the same call as above to our API, we can't get through because we are not authenticated.
+APIs can be authenticated using Apprenda's authentication where you can establish a session using your credentials and get a token for API calls (More information on that method is available at http://docs.apprenda.com/restapi/accountmanagement/v1/authentication).
+For the purpose of this integration, we will not be using the standard Apprenda authentication that is available for APIs.
+Instead, we will let Apigee handle the Authentication and Authorization using its API management layer.
+In order for Apigee to do that, Apprenda requires an external authentication plugin to be configured.
+If your call doesn't meet the requirements expected by the plugin you have provided, you will not be able to get through to your API.

 ![](images/tutorial_4.PNG )